 Your briefer will bring you back into the marina and berth the vessel.
 Return time is before 10am with complete disembarkation no later than 11am, unless organised earlier with base.
 The vessel is expected to be brought back clean and tidy.

 No formal boating qualifications or licences are required to charter with Sweet Escape Yacht Charters.
-To ensure a safe and happy holiday you should have it is beneficial to have basic navigation knowledge, boat handling skills and if you are planning to sail, basic sailing experience.
+To ensure a safe and happy holiday you should have basic navigation knowledge, boat handling skills and if you are planning to sail, basic sailing experience.

-The briefing is part of the departure procedure and your briefer will take you out of the marina and on return, bring you back into the marina and berth the vessel.
+The briefing is part of the departure procedure and your briefer will take you out of the marina and on return, bring you back into the marina to berth the vessel.

-Boarding-Time is 9.00 am on your first day of charter (unless you have taken up the BOARD EARLY Option)
+Boarding-Time is 9.00 am on your first day of charter (unless you have taken up the Sleepover option).

 Guided Charter FAQ